googlearchive/android-instant-apps/cookie-api/README.md

 ### Testing the API with this sample

-1. Run the _instant_ configuration
+1. Run the application by checking the "deploy as instant app" in the run configuration
 2. Store some data
-3. Run the _installed_ configuration
+3. Run the application by unchecking the "deploy as instant app" in the run configuration
 4. Retrieve the data stored earlier

 ## Launch URL